Meet the student who runs an alpaca farm

 Lucy also warns against anyone – students or otherwise – getting a solitary alpaca as a pet.
-As she points out, they're herd animals and should never be kept alone.
+As she points out, they're herd animals and shouldn't be kept alone.

-Nonetheless, that's not to say that you definitely shouldn't get into alpaca farming – or any kind of farming, for that matter.
+But that's not to say that you shouldn't get into alpaca farming – or any kind of farming, for that matter.
 Just be aware that it's not all swings and roundabouts!

 Having said all that, if you have experience of working with alpacas, have the means to own them and properly look after them, go for it.
 They bring more joy and rewarding moments than you could imagine!

-But before you go off and start farming alpacas, remember Lucy's success as the owner and manager of an alpaca farm is thanks in no small part to studying an Agriculture degree.
+But don't go and start farming alpacas just yet.
+Remember that Lucy's success as the owner and manager of an alpaca farm is thanks in no small part to studying an Agriculture degree.
 She was also hugely fortunate to have the land and finances available to start the project.

-If you don't have much relevant experience (or the necessary funds and land) but want to work with animals, get in touch with your local petting zoo and see if they have any roles with a little less responsibility!
+If you don't have much relevant experience, or the necessary funds and land, you still have options.
+If you want to work with animals, get in touch with your local petting zoo and see if they have any roles.

-Owning and running an alpaca farm isn't for everyone, so here are 50 business ideas to start at uni.
+Owning an alpaca farm isn't for everyone, so here are dozens of business ideas to start at uni.

 Ask us a question or share your thoughts!